 Book Tickets Online

-Please visit the National Trust website for further details and updates.
+Please visit the National Trust website for details on how to plan your visit.

 Carrick-a-Rede one of Northern Ireland’s most loved attractions in Northern Ireland, cared for by the National Trust, a registered conservation charity founded to protect beautiful and special places for ever, for everyone.